 In the 1960s, there were two kinds of school segregation in America.
-In the South there was "de jure" segregation — dual separate (and deeply unequal) white and Colored school systems that were formally and legally segregated.
-In northern cities like Los Angeles, there was "de facto" segregation.
-This northern-style segregation was imposed by the careful drawing of school district boundaries, use of racially-biased academic tracking programs, and disparities in resource allocations and teacher assignments.
+In the South there was "de jure" (legally mandated) segregation in the form of dual separate and deeply unequal white and Colored school systems where segregation was formal, explicit, and officially-sanctioned.

 In Los Angeles, for example, Alameda Street divided white and Black communities — east of Alameda everyone was white, to the west it was all Afro-American.
 Yet "neighborhood" school boundaries were drawn along Alameda even for schools that were actually on Alameda.
 Which meant that children living across the road from a school designated for a different race would have to go many blocks to reach their "neighborhood" school rather than simply crossing the street.